ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 1.5 No Funding Obligation; No Reliance; No Arrears
 Except as expressly stated in a signed amendment, neither Party is obligated to fund the Vehicle Account.
 Any references to target or intended contributions are non-binding.
 Neither Party may claim reliance damages, expectation damages, arrears, or “promised payments” based solely on the other Party’s decision to fund or not fund the Vehicle Account.

+**For avoidance of doubt, voluntary payments or assistance by either Party for the other Party’s personal expenses—whether from separate property or otherwise—do not create any obligation to continue such payments or assistance and do not modify this Agreement unless expressly set forth in a signed written amendment.**

 ### 1.6 Scope Boundary (Not Household / Not Support)
 This Agreement governs only the establishment, control, allocation mechanics, liquidity mechanics, and termination unwind of the Vehicle Account (and any Joint Assets purchased with Vehicle Account funds).
 This Agreement does not govern living arrangements, household budgeting, personal support, or relationship expectations, and any such matters (if addressed) are handled only in separate written instruments that are not incorporated into this Agreement unless this Agreement expressly states otherwise.